Every month, thousands of collectors try to figure out what a Picasso lithograph is worth and quickly run into conflicting advice.

 |---|---|---|

-The biggest difference in value often comes down to whether Picasso signed it by hand and how limited the edition is.
+The biggest value jump usually comes down to whether Picasso signed it by hand, how rare the edition is, and whether the piece has rock-solid documentation backed by reputable catalogs and trusted sources.

-If you’re seriously collecting, the strongest market segment remains: Hand-signed, limited edition lithographs in excellent condition.
+If you’re seriously collecting, the strongest market segment remains hand-signed, limited edition lithographs in excellent condition — an accessible entry point compared with record-breaking Picasso paintings, which have sold for over $179 million at auction.

 So What Exactly Determines Value?

-Think of Picasso lithograph valuation as a combination of rarity, authenticity, visual impact, and historical context.
+Think of assessing these prints as a combination of rarity, authenticity, visual impact, and historical context.
 But collectors and auction houses generally focus on five core factors:

 1. Whether the Work is Hand-Signed